 Alpha-1 Global Staff

 SENIOR DIRECTOR OF RESEARCH PROGRAMS – RANDEL PLANT: Randel Plant is the Senior Director of Research Programs of the Alpha-1 Foundation and he is managing the Alpha-1 Global program.
 He began working for the Alpha-1 Foundation in 2003 as the director of its grants and detection programs.
-Randel is a Canadian and US citizen, and holds a BA in Economics.
+Randel is a Canadian and US citizen and holds a BA in Economics.
 Randel has an extensive background in project management, research, and contracts.
 He is fluent in French and Spanish, has a strong interest in strategic networking and coalition-building, and enjoys bringing together people with diverse strengths and cultural backgrounds in a dynamic, pragmatic environment.
-In addition to continuing to build a cohesive network of Alpha-1 stakeholders, Randel works closely with the Alpha-1 Global Steering Committee on strategies to help mobilise Alpha-1 communities around the world.
+In addition to continuing to build a cohesive network of Alpha-1 stakeholders, Randel works closely with the Alpha-1 Global Hub Centers on strategies to help mobilise Alpha-1 communities around the world.